"What the data shows, with regard

 corporate welfare, the world's largest military,

-burgeoning National Security
+the burgeoning National Security

 State, and the world dominating empire they